jpwrk/DS4021-final-project/README.md

 The code was developed and tested on Windows 10, but it is compatible with macOS and Linux.
 Standard CPU hardware was used, and GPU acceleration was not required.

 ## A Map of your documentation
+### Data
+CSV files containing the main dataset for obesity, and the initial training dataset and final test dataset
+### Notebooks

+### Output
+Photo output of:
+- Confusion Matrix from the Neural Network and the Random Forest
+- A decision tree model example
+- A linear model using SVM
+- A penalized linear model with ___ penalty